dtulibrary/mother-docker/README.md

 4. Once in a while, if the submodules have been updated you can do:

  `git pull --recurse-submodules`

+5. Currently, two repos still need to change to a 'dockerize' branch

+These are:

+*docstore

+*findit-auth

 ####Services and ports####